online marriage counselling and couples therapy

 Identifying and addressing unhealthy communication patterns in marriage is crucial for maintaining a harmonious relationship.
 Recognising criticism, defensiveness, stonewalling, contempt, invalidating, blame and deflection, emotional explosions, passive-aggressiveness, mind reading and avoidance is the first step towards fostering healthy communication.
 Additionally, developing functional expressive and receptive communication skills is essential.
 Expressive communication allows for the open sharing of thoughts and feelings using “I” statements, while receptive communication involves active listening and understanding.
 Additionally, problem identification, solution brainstorming and compromise are key to resolving conflicts.

-While communication and problem-solving skills are vital, addressing underlying deficiencies in genuine connection is equally critical.
+While communication and problem-solving skills are vital, addressing underlying deficiencies in genuine intimate connection is equally critical.
 Couples therapy (either online or in-person) that tackles that relationship aspect may indeed provide guidance and support in exploring and fostering genuine intimacy within the relationship.
 Furthermore, marriage counselling is an effective means to address and resolve any ambivalence that may arise in a marriage.